WilliamJCole/Curved/ReadMe.rst

 =======================
 **Formatting input file:**

-When you are planning on importing a list of student, or just one Student by using the following format:
+When you are planning on importing a list of students, or just one Student by using the following format:
 ::
     John Doe|85.0,92.0,88.0,92.0,95.0,94.0,91.0,90.0,93.0,92.0|86.0,89.0,89.0,85.0,84.0,91.0,93.0|89.0,86.0,85.0